vicious-widgets/vicious/README.md

     optionally append the card ID or other options, i.e. `"PCM -c 0"`
   * FreeBSD: takes the mixer control as an argument, i.e. `"vol"`
 - Returns:
-  * returns 1st value as the volume level and 2nd as the mute state of the requested channel
+  * Linux: returns 1st value as the volume level and 2nd as the mute state of the requested control
+  * FreeBSD: returns 1st value as the volume level of the left channel, 2nd as the volume level of the right channel and 3rd as the mute state of the desired control

 **vicious.widgets.weather**